lamhq/tech-notes/pages/devops/aws/migration/strategies.md

 **Refactoring** (also known as re-architecting) involves **reimagining** how an application is architected and developed by using cloud-native features.

-Refactoring is driven by a strong business need to add features, scale, or performance that would otherwise be difficult to achieve in the application’s existing environment.
+Refactoring is driven by a strong business need to add features, scale, or performance that would otherwise be difficult to achieve in the application's existing environment.